Discseel Procedure in Irving, TX

 The Discseel® Procedure is a revolutionary, minimally-invasive procedure to treat chronic back pain resulting from damaged or torn spinal discs.
 An FDA-approved, 100% natural biologic called Fibrin is injected into the disc, which seals the tears and stimulates the body to begin healing.
 The Discseel® Procedure is a true alternative to a spinal fusion.

-Every experienced spine surgeon, without exception, knows patients who are no better or worse following their spine surgery.
-While there were successes, it was the countless “failures” that motivated Dr. Robert Grossman to critically evaluate the decades old spine treatment protocol.
-Some “old school” surgeons remain dismissive of the relatively new and validated paradigm that recognizes the importance of torn and leaky discs.
-Torn discs cause symptoms previously attributed to “pinching” of the nerves or other “mechanical reasons.”
-The pinching only contributes to pain when the pinching is in the presence of disc leakage.
-Leaking discs cause inflammation, making nerves sensitive to even the smallest of mechanical forces.
+Every seasoned spine surgeon, without exception, has encountered patients who showed no improvement or even worsened after undergoing spine surgery.
+While there have been success stories, it was the numerous cases deemed as “failures” that drove Dr. Robert Grossman to undertake a critical reevaluation of the long-established spine treatment approach.
+Some traditional or “old school” surgeons still hold reservations about the relatively recent and proven paradigm that acknowledges the significance of torn and leaky discs.
+Torn discs can be responsible for symptoms that were once attributed to “nerve pinching” or other “mechanical causes.”
+Nerve compression only exacerbates pain when it occurs in conjunction with disc leakage.
+Leaking discs lead to inflammation, rendering nerves highly sensitive to even the slightest mechanical pressures.

 So therefore, sealing leaky discs stops the underlying cause of inflammation, and this improves symptoms from their origin.
 Sealing discs makes sense because it “treats the cause, instead of the effect.”
 Fortunately, informed spine surgeons recognize the numerous shortcomings of spinal surgery, and embrace these new scientifically-validated efforts to seal and heal discs.